-The undersigned appeals from the final order or final judgment in the above case as follows: __________.
+The undersigned appeals from the final order or signed final judgment in the above case as follows: __________.

-Appellant understands: (1) the instructions set forth in the “Notice of Right to Appeal,” including payment for a copy of the record or certified transcript; (2) the need to post bond to stay enforcement of the judgment unless released on “own recognizance”; (3) filing an original and copy of the Appellant’s Memorandum with the trial court; and (4) that failure to complete all stages in the appeal may result in the dismissal of the appeal and reinstatement of the trial court judgment.
+Appellant understands: (1) the instructions set forth in the “Notice of Right to Appeal,” including payment for a copy of the record or certified transcript; (2) the need to post bond to stay enforcement of the judgment unless released on “own recognizance”; (3) filing an original and copy of the Appellant’s Brief with the trial court; and (4) that failure to complete all stages in the appeal may result in the dismissal of the appeal and reinstatement of the trial court judgment.

 The following address may be used for all court notices.
 The court will be notified IN WRITING of any change of address.
 Defendant’s current mailing address must be PRINTED here, even if defendant is represented by counsel: